qtumproject/qtumbook/part3/ico.md

   '["qSrs9VHVveZpiYojiaZc8VAz8JJFDu9y7o"]'
 ```

-There should be an uxto created for this address with 7000 qtum:
+There should be an UTXO created for this address with 7000 qtum:

 ```
 [
-  // other uxtos ...
+  // other UTXOs ...

   {
     "txid": "e0afc2742ffa636c6ff788fbb808f5b34276206d713bb25874cb0e48a0070974",